rpivo/react-automation-profiler/README.md

 In the example above, the first flow `'Toggle PlayArea Card Active'` has two actions: clicking the CSS selector `'div.playArea div.card'`, and then clicking the CSS selector `'div.playArea'`.
 This represents what a user would do when toggling a PlayArea Card's active state.

+> **Note**: The automation flows will run one after another in the order they are listed in the automation file.
+No subsequent page loads happen between each flow.

 ### CLI: Generating Charts

 There are a few prerequisites before you can start generating charts: